When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Side Sleepers

 Side sleepers need the most cushioning of any sleeper type.
-When you sleep on your side, much of your weight rests in your hips and shoulders.
-This position can lead to uncomfortable pressure points and hot spots when sleeping on a mattress that’s too firm.
+When you sleep on your side, much of your weight rests on your hips and shoulders.
+This position can lead to uncomfortable pressure points when sleeping on a mattress that’s too firm.

 Back Sleepers